-Paper Due Date Policy: All assignments and papers are due on the due date at the beginning of class unless otherwise instructed.
-If submitting online, papers are due by 9:00 am on the due date.
+Paper Due Date Policy: Generally, assignments will be posted by noon on Monday for the following week.
+All assignments and papers are due on Mondays at 9:00am unless otherwise instructed.
 Assignments and papers may be submitted within one week of the due date for a reduced grade of at least 20%.
 No assignments/papers are accepted after one week passed the due date.
 Why a strict late assignment policy?
 To reinforce responsibility and time management skills needed in academics and the real world.

-Revisions of written work: Some of your written work is revisable for a possible increased grade.
-In order to revise, you must first meet with me regarding the paper.
-You may then submit a revision along with the required Revision Checklist (obtained from me during your meeting) and previously graded work.
+Revisions of written work: Some of your written work is revisable for a possible increased of one letter grade.
+In order to revise, you must first meet with me regarding the paper (in person, via phone, or virtually).
+You may then submit a revision along with the required Revision Checklist (obtained from me during our conversation) and previously graded work.
 Any revisions turned in without substantial revision of content will not be accepted.
 Each revisable paper may be revised only once.
 Why only once?
 So you make smart, critical decisions on the content of your work after coming to office hours and/or attending tutorials.

 Plagiarism/Cheating: Plagiarism is the act of using another person's words OR IDEAS as your own with no citation for their work.
+Always err on the side of caution-if in doubt, cite it.
 Cheating includes having anyone else complete your work for you or turning in a paper you have written for another class.
 You will be caught, receive no credit on the assignment, and reported to the administration.
 If plagiarism and/or cheating are suspected, you may be asked to provide drafts of your written work and submit your paper to turnitin.com, a plagiarism-checking service.
 Keep all drafts of your writing assignments for these purposes.